We’re nuts about nuts, seeds, peanut butter & nut butters!

 Once again carb amounts vary, with cashew nut butter being the highest in carbs, around 19g carbs per 100g.

-Hazelnut and almond nut butters are much lower in carbs (under 7g carbs per 100g) and make for lower carb nut butter choices.
+Hazelnut and almond nut butter are much lower in carbs (under 7g carbs per 100g) and make for lower carb nut butter choices.

 Seeds are another great food to use as a tool for GD food pairing.
 Just like nuts they are packed with protein and good fats, so are seeds.